-If a person you live with or have lived with has abused you - whether physically or not - you could be experiencing domestic abuse.
+You could be experiencing domestic abuse if a person you live with or have lived with has abused you.
 The law can protect you and help you to change your situation.

 Domestic abuse isn't just about physical violence, it can be psychological, sexual or financial.
 See what you can do if you're experiencing domestic abuse.